heidemn/db.sh/README.md

 Roughly based on an example in Martin Kleppmann's book [Designing Data-Intensive Applications](https://dataintensive.net/).

+Additional, unique feature: The database file itself is also a valid Bash script 🤪🥴.

 ## How does it work?

 Startup: The database file is "sourced" to evaluate all assignments from previous runs.